Logo-stateuniv

 Apprentice Training Program

-HawCC’s Apprentice Training Program facilitates practical, hands-on learning by providing students with relevant apprenticeships through evening and Saturday classes.
-Apprentices are chosen by various sponsors, not by HawCC, but once chosen they are accommodated by the College and its apprenticeship classes.
+The school’s Apprentice Training Program facilitates practical, hands-on learning by providing students with relevant apprenticeships through evening and Saturday classes.
+Apprentices are chosen by various sponsors and once chosen they are accommodated by the College and its apprenticeship classes.

-Students who wish to apply for HawCC can pick up an application form in person or apply online at the HawCC website.
+Students who wish to apply can pick up an application form in person or apply online.
 Application deadlines are in the beginning of August for the Fall semester and the beginning of December for the Spring semester.
 Non-residents are asked to submit a nominal application fee.

 In order to register for classes, students must submit immunization records, take placement tests, and attend a Student Orientation, Advising, and Registration (S.O.A.R.) session.